-As we enter the latter half of 2022, and news of the cost of living crisis continues to roll in, it is easy to feel disheartened.
+As news of the cost of living crisis continues to roll in, it is easy to feel disheartened.
 With petrol prices exceeding £100 for family-sized cars for the first time, car owners in particular will be looking for ways to save.

 Everyone is feeling the pinch at the moment, but there are steps you can take to try and save some money when it comes to your car.

 Read on and learn how you can take care of your car on a budget.

 Whilst it may seem counterintuitive to suggest you book in for a car service, this is actually a really smart use of your money.
 A car service can make your vehicle more fuel efficient, help your engine to run smoothly, and extend the lifespan of your car overall.
 Depending on your driving style, a car service may only be required once a year.

 If you think you have the skills to do so yourself, then there are certain aspects of a car service - such as an oil change or replacing the air filter - that you can perform at home.
 However, you should only do this if you have detailed technical knowledge, and the appropriate tools to work with.

 If you are at all concerned about trying to do something yourself, then you should definitely leave this to the professionals.
 It is always worth paying to get the job done right the first time.
 Even if this means spending money initially, this could save you from an expensive repair or replacement in future.
 Something as simple as a professional oil change can really help your car to function better for longer.

 Don’t settle for the most expensive car insurance just because it saves having to look for a new provider.
 If you have noticed that the price of your car insurance has risen since you were last automatically charged, you may be able to ask for the price to be lowered, just by calling your car insurance provider.